16 Examples of Effective Employee Incentive Programs

 10. Engagement and teamwork incentives

-This one is a versatile type of incentive that is granted when employers are engaging with their teams.
+This one is a versatile type of incentive that is granted when employees are engaging with their teams.
 This can be in the form of a simple employee or team bonus for being proactive and taking initiative or for collaborating and helping other team members solve a challenging problem.

 These programs encourage cooperation and improve the spirit of teamwork among your employees.
 You can easily keep track of the level of engagement through feedback tools like Workhuman Conversations®.